InRule/Samples/Developer Samples/WindowsContainers/readme.md

 ## Image descriptions

 * [inrule-server](inrule-server/) image is used as a base image for the other InRule server- based container components.
-It exists to ensure that the necessary WCF and IIS components are present and available in the target container.
+It exists to ensure that the necessary WCF and IIS components are present and available in the target container and to also help with efficiently pulling image layers from remote registries.
+Pulling this image (`docker image pull inrule/inrule-server`) before running the others is recommended to reduce overall downloads of image layers.

 * The [inrule-catalog](inrule-catalog/) container image encapsulates the InRule irCatalog service, providing source control facilities to rules authors and runtime services alike.